Michael Eriksson

 Assume, however and for the sake of argument, that she was interested.
 (Possibly, having misconstrued my briefly looking at her as a sign of interest on my part.)

-Now, a dilemma arises: If she does not take the seat (or otherwise approach me, but taking the seat is the obvious way), her cards are very poor.
+Now a dilemma arises: If she does not take the seat (or otherwise approach me, but taking the seat is the obvious way), her cards are very poor.
 On the other hand, if she does take the seat, she reduces my comfort, including elbow and leg space, which could cause a reaction of annoyance and make her chances less than ideal.
 (And, regardless of her motivation, did cause a reaction of annoyance—the one moment, I had the benefit of that empty seat; the next, I did not.)

 In a next step, she did take the seat, but was not met with enthusiastic conversation.
 On the contrary (and as the reader likely suspected), I remained focused on my book.
 Here, still assuming that she had an interest, a new decision presents it self: Should she leave things be (preserving plausible deniability), try to instigate a conversation more actively, or try to take some other type of action (e.g. leg contact in the hope that I would respond with conversation/flirtation/whatnot).

 An annoying German lottery commercial spent decades blaring that “Wer nicht spielt hat schon verloren!!!” (“Who does not play has already lost!!!”).
 While highly misleading when it comes to lotteries, where the exact opposite usually applies, this idea often does hold in areas like romance and might be a worthy topic to explore at a later date.
 (Especially, with an eye at my many own failures in this regard.)
-The hypothetical decisions for this woman are a good illustration, as might some earlier examples be.
+The hypothetical decisions of this woman are a good illustration, as might some earlier examples be.

 As is, she took no further action, which could be because she “did not play” further or because she genuinely just wanted the seat.